shahwaiz14/event-tracker/README.md

 1. _User Table_: The User model is Django's built-in model for authentication.
 It includes fields like username, password, email, first_name, last_name.
 The User model is used for authentication and represents the users of the application.

 2. _Event Table_: The Event model represents an event created by a user.
+For example: a user of our API can create an event called "purchased".
 The fields of the Event model are:

-- **user**: A foreign key to the User model.
+- **user_id**: A foreign key to the User model.
 This is a many-to-one relationship where each user can create multiple events but each event is linked to a single user.
 If the user is deleted, all their events are also deleted due to the CASCADE on_delete policy.
 - **name**: A char field that stores the name of the event.
 - **description**: A text field that stores a description of the event.
 - **created_at**: A datetime field that stores the date and time when the event was created.
 This field is automatically set when the event is created and cannot be changed manually.
 - **modified_at**: A datetime field that stores the date and time when the event was last modified.
 This field is automatically updated every time the event is saved.

-3. _EventLog Table_: The EventLog model represents an event log created by a user.
+3. _EventLog Table_: The EventLog model represents an event created by our user's customer.
+Our user can use our API endpoint to POST to this table.
+So, when a customer who visits our user's website purchases an item, we get an event called "purchased", which we store in the EventLog table.
+The user can also try to capture special attributes, like {"total_amount":50, "quantity":2}, and send it in the data field.
 The fields of the EventLog model are:

 - **creator**: A foreign key to the User model.
-This is a many-to-one relationship where each user can create multiple event logs but each event log is linked to a single user.
-- **event**: A foreign key to the Event model.
+- **event_id**: A foreign key to the Event model.
 - **event_name**: A char field that stores the name of the event.
 - **timestamp**: A datetime field that stores the date and time when the event took place.
 This field is automatically set.
 - **data**: A JSON field that stores the data/additional properties of the event in JSON format.

+The architecture of the EventLog model allows our users to record detailed, timestamped logs of events occurring on their websites.
+These logs can be used later for detailed analysis and tracking of user behaviour and activities on the website.

 ## INSTALLATION INSTRUCTIONS